 Best for: Quiet luxury with fireplaces and harbor views

-Check prices and book your stay at Estero Inn
+Check availability at Estero Inn

 HarborWalk Inn

-Book your stay at HarborWalk Inn
+Check availability at HarborWalk Inn

 Gray’s Inn & Gallery

-The property also doubles as a working art gallery, adding a creative, local touch to the experience.
-It’s pet-free and ideal for couples or solo travelers looking to unwind right on the water.
+The property also doubles as a working art gallery, adding a creative, local touch that makes the stay feel personal and unique.
+It’s pet-free and best suited for couples or solo travelers seeking a peaceful, artful escape right on the water—especially if you prefer more space and independence than a typical hotel room.

-Book your stay at Gray’s Inn & Gallery
+Check availability at Gray’s Inn & Gallery

 456 Embarcadero Inn & Suites